The Vision

 SUMMER 2024-26

-Multiple summer productions will continue in repertory, and a four-week youth summer camp program will run in tandem with the other activities on stage.
+Two summer productions will continue in repertory, along with Canadian guest artists and a four-week youth summer camp program which will run in tandem with the other activities on stage.

 Year Five And Beyond